htcondor/htcondor/docs/users-manual/introduction-users-manual.rst

 otherwise idle machines throughout a pool of machines.
-This is important because often times the amount of compute power represented by the aggregate total of all the non-dedicated desktop workstations sitting on people’s desks throughout the organization is far greater than the compute power of a dedicated central resource.
+This is important because often times the amount of compute power represented by the aggregate total of all the non-dedicated desktop workstations sitting on people's desks throughout the organization is far greater than the compute power of a dedicated central resource.

 HTCondor has several unique capabilities at its disposal which are